 The following inventory T account shows two entries related to accounting for inventory purchases and accounting for inventory sales.
 (T accounts for cash, accounts payable, and accounts receivable are not shown):

 (ZarMoney Needs to Draw Vertical Line Down Center of T account from Top Horizontal Line to make it a T account)

 Inventory T Account

 To record inventory items received on credit terms.

 Credit Inventory $ 390

 When you record transactions, you may want to specify the type of inventory account included in your chart of accounts.
-An example is Merchandise Inventory account.
+An example is the Merchandise Inventory account.

 Inventory Accounting Methods

 The primary inventory accounting methods are FIFO (first in/first out) and LIFO (last in/last out).
 You choose the method and consistently apply it to record inventory transactions from year to year.

 The two main inventory accounting systems are perpetual and periodic.
 A perpetual inventory system keeps a running total of transactions to track inventory.
 A periodic inventory accounting system includes physical counts, including a full physical inventory near the fiscal or calendar year-end used by the business and also small sample physical counts of selected inventory items throughout the year.